 Protective orders and criminal no-contact orders are legal orders issued by a state court which forbid someone from making contact with another.

-A protective order is issued by a state civil court.
+Civil Protective Order: A protective order is issued by a state civil court.
 Any victim of domestic violence can obtain a civil protective order by going to the clerk of court and asking for the form for protective orders.
 It is not required that the person who committed the assault be arrested in order to obtain a civil protective order.
 The University does not issue protective orders, but one can be obtained through making an application to the Canyon County District Court.

-Nampa Main Campus: Applications for a protective order can be obtained from the Canyon County Court Assistance Office or online:
+Nampa Campus: Applications for a protective order can be obtained from the Canyon County Court Assistance Office or online:

-Canyon County Court Assistance Office Canyon County Courthouse 1115 Albany St., Room 334 Caldwell ID 83605 Website: www.canyonco.org Email: cao@canyonco.org Phone: 208-454-7455 Forms Available Online: courtselfhelp.idaho.gov
+Canyon County Court Assistance Office

+Canyon County Courthouse 1115 Albany St., Room 334
-The Nampa Family Justice Center has advocates available to assist with applications for protective orders:

-Nampa Family Justice Center 1305 3rd Street South Website: https://www.cityofnampa.us/190/Family-Justice-Center Phone: 208-475-5700
+Caldwell ID 83605

+Website: www.canyonco.org; Civil | Canyon County (id.gov)

+Email: cao@canyonco.org Phone: 208-454-7455

+Forms Available Online: Idaho Court Assistance Office

-Idaho Falls Campus: Applications for a protective order can be obtained from the Bonneville County Court House:
+Idaho Falls Campus: Applications for a protective order can be obtained from the Bonneville County Court House or online: